Section Markers

 ### What It Does

 Section Markers let you divide your warp and weft into named sections — contiguous ranges of threads or picks that you label for organizational purposes.
-Marked sections can become the building blocks for Section Assembly, where you can arrange them into a hierarchical structure and generate expanded drafts.
+Marked sections become the building blocks for Section Assembly, where you can arrange them into a hierarchical structure and generate expanded drafts.

 Think of sections as bookmarks on your design: "This group of threads is the border," "These picks are pattern repeat A," "These threads are the center motif."
 Once marked, you can reference, rearrange, and repeat these sections without manually counting threads.